Frequently Asked Questions on Appeals & Mediation

 Q. What happens during mediation?

-A. Mediation is conducted over the phone or in person with the beneficiary (or representative), a representative of the Division of Medical Assistance (DMA) and a mediator present.
+A. Mediation is conducted over the phone or in person with the beneficiary (or representative), a representative of NC Medicaid and a mediator present.
 The mediation process is voluntary, confidential, and legally-binding.
 During the mediation, the beneficiary's assessment, needs/status, and service hours are discussed.
 After this discussion a decision is made, which may support the denial/reduction, approve service, or increase service.
 A reassessment of the beneficiary may be conducted as part of the mediation decision.
 If the beneficiary agrees with the mediation decision, the appeal will be resolved at this point and the mediation decision will be implemented.
 If the beneficiary does not accept the mediation decision, the beneficiary may proceed to hearing.

 Q. A new client, who did not previously receive PCS service, received a Notice of Decision that denied PCS services.
 Should my agency provide services to this client during the appeal process?